dan-velez/binarylogic/notes/notes-react.md

 * Transpiler, webpack (combine JS files to one) (bundler), linter (check if compiles).
 * npx runs without saving to disk.

+## State vs Props ##

+* Each component in React will have its own unique **State** object.
+Can store data that persits in rendering and re-rendering of component.

+* This data is traked so that when it is chaned, the component will re-render with the new data.

+* State is exculsive to the individual component.
+Multiple instances will each have their own states.
+State is not directly accessible outside the component.

+* State should be immutable.
+Changes to state should use the `useState` hook so that React can respond to changed made.

+* **Props** are values that are passed to a component from its parent component.
+One way data flow.
+To achieve 2 way data flow, there needs to be an additional framework (**redux**).

+* When parent's prop changes, the child re-renders.
+Props comes from parent, state is internal.
+Any change will re-render.
+Virutal DOM is compared to readl DOM and changes are made.

+* Common design convention is to have **Smart(logic) components** and **Dumb(display) components**.

+* Smart components handle state and manipulate values.
+Dumb components display values as they inherit them via **Props** (properties).